 How to make it:

-For the first scrub take 2 spoons of blended rice and place it in a bowl.
+Take 2 tbsp of blended rice and place it in a bowl.

-Add a chamomile tea bag and remove.
+Add one chamomile tea bag and mix it.
 You could also add a green tea bag or similar.

 Add two tablespoons of olive oil and one tablespoon of almond oil.

 Mix well and is ready to use.
 This rice scrub is very gentle to the skin.
-Moisten the skin before using the scrub.
+Moisten the skin before using it.

 How to make it:

-Now for the second scrub take half cup of rice and grind it.
+For the second scrub take half a cup of rice and grind it.

 Add 2 tablespoons of honey and 1 teaspoon of vitamin E.

-Now incorporate 2 tablespoons of glycerin and rosewater.
+Now incorporate 1 tablespoon of glycerin and one tablespoon of rosewater.

-This scrub is a bit rougher so use with care.
-Moisten the skin before use.
+This scrub is rougher so use it with care.
+Moisten the skin before using the scrub.

-Another way to use this scrub is by soaking a potato with the rice powder.
-Splash the skin with water and gently rub with the potato.
+Another way to use this scrub is to soak half a potato with the rice powder.
+Splash the skin with water and very gently rub it with the potato.
 Great for clear and glowing skin.